zhangy10/px4-firmware/boards/modalai/rb5-flight/PRIORITIES.md

 # Priorities

+First flight video

 Give PX4 overview in SW meeting 6/14

 Debug SLPI "going silent" after some period of time
+- Create a heartbeat task in slpi_proc to send out a periodic hello world message

 Parameters not stored in local file, have to be in config file at startup